 There are millions of people that have damaged gut flora resulting from the use and overuse of chemical medication and antibiotics.
-The consequences can be dire, the symptom debilitating.
+The consequences can be dire, the symptom can become debilitating.
 According to the University of Copenhagen, The Faculty of Health and Medical Sciences, antibiotics have long been linked to the depletion of healthy gut bacteria.
 The function of gut bacteria can recover after antibiotic treatment in healthy people.
 But after six months, the gut still lacks nine common beneficial bacterial species.

 It has been proved time and time again there is no magic pill for healing.
 The human body was not designed to ingest artificial chemically based medications or semisynthetic antibiotics.
 It has taken many many years and unpleasant symptoms for us to become aware of just how much damage these antibiotics can do to our digestive system.
 For decades, we have been unconsciously programmed and drawn away from natural healing, mostly by advertising, conditioning, big pharmaceutical companies and unaware doctors, with little or no training in natural medicine or nutrition.
 We are now having natural healing modalities removed from our health insurance due to the massive lean towards natural healing and away from Big Pharm and their hold on the direction and suppression of our health.

 This is not the fault of doctors, and many are now far more open to natural medicine, which is promising.
 Unfortunately for most people, chemically-based medication produces many side effects, which then have to be treated with even more chemically based medication, piling one problem onto another.
 Pharmaceuticals do have their place in healing, and I am not disputing that.
 Many people are living longer and healthier lives due to the help of medications.
 They do have their place in the healing spectrum, but many are simply band-aid solutions covering up the underlying health problem and keeping the health issue suppressed.